epics-modules/lua/docs/luaPortDriver.md

     return some_value
 end

-drv.PARAM.write = function(value, self)
+drv.PARAM.write = function(self, value)
+    -- 'self' is the driver proxy
-    -- 'value' is the incoming value from the writer -- 'self' is the driver proxy
-    drv.PARAM.value = value
+    -- 'value' is the incoming value from the writer drv.PARAM.value = value end
-end
 ```